 As his aunt’s ghost tells him, this house knows everything about him.
 And even though it’s a bizarre twist, when you take that logic into account, it’s no surprise that Cobb’s two most traumatic experiences are so linked.
 His son didn’t disappear.
 He was stolen by the ghost of the man Ben left to die.

 For Cobb, this doesn’t even seem like much of a surprise.
 Because while House is a fun, exciting, goofy horror comedy, it’s also very much about PTSD.

 When we meet Cobb for the first time, we have a hard time believing that this guy is even a veteran.
 He doesn’t act at all like Vietnam veterans are typically portrayed in media.
 But it’s not terribly long after moving into the house that we see him dressed in combat fatigues and acting like he’s still at war.

 He’s haunted by his own memories and they continue to grow and increase in power and become more and more dangerous because he can’t forgive himself.
 And the longer he goes without accepting what happened and moving on, the deadlier his old ghosts become.

 There are weird monsters you’ve never seen in a ghost movie before.
 A house that can not only make you see whatever it wants, but totally bend the laws of space and time as well.
 At points, Cobb is pulled through the house into Vietnam itself.
-This house makes the rules of its own reality and because of that, we as an audience are treated to things we had never seen in a haunted house movie before and things we have certainly not seen since.
+This house makes the rules of its own reality and because of that, the audience is treated to things we have never seen in a haunted house movie before and things we have not seen since.